Three pink tennis balls on a blue court

 The Code #36: “... if a player’s hat falls off during a point, an opponent may immediately call a let due to unintentional hindrance.”

-What happens if someone watching the match calls the ball out when it is not?
+What happens if someone watching a tennis match calls the ball out when it is not?

 Source: